Doing your Christmas shopping online? Here are some things to consider.

 If you’re having a problem with an overseas trader, visit econsumer.gov.
 It gives you info about other countries’ consumer rights and also allows you to make a complaint.
 Still no luck?
 Many retailers use social media to correspond with their customers.
 One way to prompt a response is to post your complaint on the retailer’s Facebook page or Twitter account.

-When you send a parcel by courier (or check in your luggage with an airline), you’re covered by the Carriage of Goods Act.
+When you send a parcel by courier (or check in your luggage with an airline), you’re covered by the Contract and Commercial Law Act.
 If you signed a contract with the courier, it’ll specify the courier’s liability for goods damaged during transit.
 If you didn’t sign a contract, goods are carried at “limited carrier’s risk”.
 This means the courier is liable for any unintentional damage up to $2000.

 It has its own Act with different rules under its “Public Contract”.
 Its limits of liability are: